LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Methodology

+The dual-encoder architecture and lightweight dot product evaluation enable us to encode and index all passages in the collection $\mathcal{C}$ beforehand, so we only need to encode the given query for online retrieval, achieving more efficiency.

-\paragraph{Learning Framework for Retriever.} To train the dual-encoder $\theta$, we utilize contrastive learning following previous works~\cite{Xiong2021ANCE, Gao2021SimCSE}.
-Specifically, with a given query $q$, a labeled positive passage $p^{+}$, and negatives $p \in \mathcal{N}$, contrastive loss can be applied to optimize the dual-encoder $\theta$ by maximizing the relevance of the $q$ and $p^{+}$ while minimizing that of $q$ and $p \in \mathcal{N}$, i.e.,
+\paragraph{\textbf{Learning Framework for Retriever.}} To train the dual-encoder $\theta$, we utilize contrastive learning following previous works~\cite{Xiong2021ANCE, Gao2021SimCSE}.
+Specifically, with a given query $q$, a labeled positive passage $p^{+}$, and negative passages $\mathcal{N}$, contrastive loss can be applied to optimize the dual-encoder $\theta$ by maximizing the relevance of the $q$ and $p^{+}$ while minimizing that of $q$ and $p \in \mathcal{N}$, i.e.,